 For designs, unlike trademarks, no opposition phase is foreseen, therefore models are often granted very quickly.

-The model has an initial duration of 5 years that start from the filing date but can be renewed from five years in five years by paying a specific fee and postponing the duration thereof up to a maximum of 25 years.
+The model has an initial duration of 5 years that start from the filing date but can be renewed every five years by paying a specific fee and postponing its duration up to a maximum of 25 years.

 Changes in the registry, withdrawals and limitations have to be communicated to the office by filing a specific petition for recordal.